 - The best electric car mileage reimbursement rates are going to depend on your company‘s financial capabilities, as there aren’t any official reimbursement rate set by the US government.

-How do you calculate an electric car mileage allowance?
+How to calculate electric car mileage rate?

 Deciding how to reimburse your employees for their electric car mileage can be tricky.
 But there are several different ways that you can choose to cover the cost of business traveling.